-EPE/Mitigation Measure Performance Standard and Timing Location MM UTIL-01: Notify Utility Companies and Adjust Underground Work Locations.
-SCE shall notify all utility companies with utilities located within or crossing SCE ROW and franchise agreement areas to locate and mark existing underground utilities along the entire length of the revised overhead and underground alignments at least 30 days prior to construction.
-No subsurface work shall be conducted that would conflict with (i.e., directly impact or compromise the integrity of) a buried utility.
-In the event of a conflict, the Revised Project alignment shall be realigned vertically and/or horizontally, as appropriate, to avoid other utilities and provide adequate operational and safety buffering.
+EPE/Mitigation Measure Performance Standard and Timing Location alignment shall be realigned vertically and/or horizontally, as appropriate, to avoid other utilities and provide adequate operational and safety buffering.
 SCE shall provide CPUC with documentation of contact and response from the utility companies prior to construction.
-SCE shall also provide documentation of any changes in the Revised Project alignment all also prior to construction.
-Prior to Construction: (1) SCE notifies utility companies at least 30 days prior to construction, (2) Existing underground utilities are marked within the Revised Project alignment, (3) SCE provides CPUC with documentation of contact and response from the utility companies, and documentation of any changes in the Revised Project alignment During Construction: Underground utilities are avoided, and the integrity of existing underground utilities is maintained Following Construction: N/A Revised Project underground alignments MM UTIL-02: Public Notification of Utility Service Interruption.
+SCE shall also provide documentation of any changes in the Revised Project alignment for review and approval at least 30 days prior to construction. companies, and documentation of any changes in the Revised Project alignment During Construction: Underground utilities are avoided, and the integrity of existing underground utilities is maintained Following Construction: N/A MM UTIL-02: Public Notification of Utility Service Interruption.
 Prior to construction in which a utility distribution service interruption is known to be unavoidable, SCE shall notify members of the public affected by the planned outage at least 10 calendar days prior to the impending interruption for residential and commercial outages.
 Copies of the notices and dates shall be provided to the CPUC at the time the notices are distributed to the public.
 In the event of an unforeseen utility service disruption, SCE shall immediately notify the CPUC and affected utility company/companies to determine appropriate actions.
 Prior to Construction: N/A During Construction: SCE notifies members of the public and the CPUC at least 10 days prior to pending service interruption Following Construction: N/A Revised Project overhead and underground alignments MM UTIL-03: Cathodic Protection.
-SCE shall conduct an alternating current interference study that evaluates the alternating current interference effects of the proposed 230-kV transmission line on nearby parallel metallic pipelines.
+During final engineering SCE shall determine and report to CPUC the location of adjacent utilities.
+If SCE identifies utilities in proximity of the 230-kV transmission line that may be susceptible to corrosion due to induced currents or voltages, SCE shall conduct an alternating current interference study that evaluates the alternating current interference effects of the proposed 230-kV transmission line on nearby parallel metallic pipelines.
 The study shall include the development of a model using the maximum anticipated voltage for the proposed transmission line and shall consider the construction specifications for the transmission line, including conductor arrangement.
 In addition, SCE shall identify utility facilities within 100 feet of the proposed transmission line that may be susceptible to corrosion due to induced currents or voltages.
 For all utilities identified with a corrosion potential, SCE shall coordinate with the owner of the utility and use data gathered in the alternating current interference study to determine appropriate design measures to protect the pipeline from corrosion, such as ground mats or gradient control wires for cathodic protection of the buried utility pipelines.
 The study, summary of coordination with potentially affected utilities, and specifications of any design measures to be installed shall be submitted to the CPUC for review and approval at least 60 days prior to initiation of construction.
+If there are no utilities identified with a corrosion potential, as verified by the CPUC, no alternating current interference study or cathodic protection mitigation is required.
 Prior to Construction: Interference Study Report shall be submitted to the CPUC 60 days prior to construction During Construction: SCE coordinates with the owner of the utility to implement appropriate design measures Following Construction: N/A Revised Project underground alignment